1andDone/blackjack/README.md

 pip install .
 ```

-## Usage
+## Getting Started

-Begin by setting up the `Blackjack` class object with certain house rules.
+### Setting up the Game

+Create a `Blackjack` instance and configure the house rules to your liking.

 ```python
 from blackjack.blackjack import Blackjack